 Bangladesh Rohingya Refugee Crisis

-Now they face more danger and trauma as monsoon rains threaten them with landslides and deadly waterborne disease.
+They face danger and trauma with monsoon rains that threaten them with landslides and deadly waterborne diseases.

 “When it rains, it becomes very difficult to go to the water point or the latrines.
 The roads become very slippery.
 We often fall down.
 It becomes very tough to move, to climb up and down from the steep hills.